-This buyer’s guide compares the best battery-backup exit signs for 2025 by building type—schools, warehouses, hospitals, cold storage, wet locations, and hazardous locations.
-It explains how backup systems work, the certifications to require, and how to stay inspection-ready under UL 924 and NFPA 101.
+Not every facility has the same needs.
+Which exit sign styles make sense for your facility type?
+This buyer’s guide helps you choose the right battery-backup exit signs for 2025 by building type—schools, warehouses, hospitals, cold storage, wet/outdoor, and hazardous industrial sites.
+We’ll explain how emergency backup works, which certifications to look for, and how to stay inspection-ready under UL 924 and NFPA 101.
+For fundamentals on placement, arrows, and testing, see Exit Signs 101.

 Last updated: August 2025